-- II. all information of which they are aware that is relevant to the preparation of the financial statements, such as accounting records and all other relevant records and documentation, has been made available to the Company's auditors; - III. the financial statements disclose the information required by the Cyprus Companies Law, Cap.113 in the manner so required; and - the financial statements.
+- I. adequate accounting records have been maintained which disclose with reasonable accuracy the financial position of the Company and explain its transactions; - II. all information of which they are aware that is relevant to the preparation of the financial statements, such as accounting records and all other relevant records and documentation, has been made available to the Company's auditors; - III. the financial statements disclose the information required by the Cyprus Companies Law, Cap.113 in the manner so required; and - IV. the Management Report has been prepared in accordance with the requirements of the Cyprus Companies Law, Cap.113, and the information given therein is consistent with the financial statements.